lbraglia/telegram/README.md

 ## Now check bot connection it should print some of your bot's data
 bot$getMe()

-## Now find and say something to your bot on the phone to start a chat
+## Now, on the phone, find and say something to your bot to start a chat
 ## (and obtain a chat id).
 ## ...

 ## Here, check what you have inserted
 bot$getUpdates()